Child protection education in schools

 What difference will we make?

-The PDHPE program will be delivered to meet the learning objectives and indicators set out by the NSW Education Standards Authority.
+The PDHPE child protection education support materials and program meets the learning objectives and indicators set out by the NSW Education Standards Authority.

-The revised child protection education curriculum support materials will build teachers’ confidence and capacity to deliver PDHPE syllabus content that is considered complex and sensitive.
-Expanding child protection education will improve student knowledge, understanding and skills about respectful relationships, protective strategies, power, abuse and violence.
+They aim to build teachers’ confidence and capacity to deliver PDHPE syllabus content that is considered complex and sensitive and will improve student knowledge, understanding and skills about respectful relationships, protective strategies, power, abuse and violence.